Mdlalose4life/alx-low_level_programming/0x15-file_io/README.md

 2. A function that creates a file.
 3. A function that appends text at the end of a file
 4. A program that copies the content of a file to another file.
+5. A program that copies the content of a file to another file.